JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 The Master desired that his followers should have nothing material to associate with his life on earth.
 He wanted to leave mankind only the memory of a human life dedicated to the high spiritual ideal of being consecrated to doing the Father's will.
 (2008)

 The human Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.
-All these attributes of divinity he focused in his mind as the "will of the Father in heaven."
+All these attributes of divinity he focused in his mind as the “will of the Father in heaven.”
 (2087)

-The faith of Jesus visualized all spirit values as being found in the kingdom of God; therefore he said, "Seek first the kingdom of heaven."
+The faith of Jesus visualized all spirit values as being found in the kingdom of God; therefore he said, “Seek first the kingdom of heaven.”
 Jesus saw in the advanced and ideal fellowship of the kingdom the achievement and fulfillment of the will of God.
-The very heart of the prayer which he taught his disciples was, "Your kingdom come; your will be done."
+The very heart of the prayer which he taught his disciples was, “Your kingdom come; your will be done.”
 Having thus conceived of the kingdom as comprising the will of God, he devoted himself to the cause of its realization with amazing self-forgetfulness and unbounded enthusiasm.
 (2088)

 Let not the discussions of the humanity or the divinity of the Christ obscure the saving truth that Jesus of Nazareth was a religious man who, by faith, achieved the knowing and the doing of the will of God; he was the most truly religious man who has ever  lived on Urantia.
 (2090)